mitmedialab/DeepABM-Pandemic/README.md

 are not quarantined get vaccinated.
 Vaccination reduces the susceptibility of an agent to infection risk (3c) In case of contact
 tracing: interactions of the positively tested agents (that own app in case of DCT) from the previous interaction graphs of past days are tracked; (4c) exposure notifications are sent to the possibly exposed tracked agents (that own the app in case of DCT);
-(5c) notified agents then opt for self-quarantine.
+(5c) notified agents then opted for self-quarantine.
 (Last) After simulating for N days, the aggregate statistics of the agent states are computed.
 Agent states here are: susceptible (S), exposed (E), infected (I), recovered (R), mortal (M), and vaccinated (V)

 ## Geographical Spread
-### Infections in Kings County Washington since the beginning of pandemic
+### Infections in Kings County Washington since the beginning of the pandemic
 No Intervention            |  Vaccination+Contact Tracing+Self Quarantine
 :-------------------------:|:-------------------------:
 ![](assets/no_inter.gif) | ![](assets/vacc_ct.gif)